Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Secure hand tools to the platform.

-• Ensure that power source is secured and properly grounded.
+• Make sure that the power source is secured and properly grounded.

 • Secure platform when not in use.

-• Ensure that guardrails and toe boards are in place.
+• Make sure that guardrails and toe boards are in place.

 • Extend suspension ropes completely to the ground or terminate with wire rope clips to prevent the stage from running off the end of the ropes.